Contents Menu Expand Light mode Dark mode Auto light/dark, in light mode Auto light/dark, in dark mode Skip to content

 Parameters:

-• index_id (uuid or str) – The index from which to delete a role
+• index_id (UUID | str) – The index from which to delete a role

 • role_id (str) – The role to delete

-• query_params (dict, optional) – Any additional query params to pass
+• query_params (dict[str, Any] | None) – Any additional query params to pass

 See Role Delete in the API documentation for details.

-Helper Objects#
+Helper Objects¶

 Note that you should not use SearchQueryBase directly, and it is not importable from the top level of the SDK.
 It is included in documentation only to document the methods it provides to its subclasses.

-class globus_sdk.services.search.data.SearchQueryBase(dict=None, /, **kwargs)[source]#
+class globus_sdk.services.search.data.SearchQueryBase(dict=None, /, **kwargs)[source]¶

 Bases: PayloadWrapper